“rawly sensual, dry, whiskey-toned voice”

 COMPOSITION & NEW MUSIC

-Not only is she an up-and-coming opera singer, but Simmons is also an emerging composer.
+Not only is she an opera singer, but Simmons is also a composer.
 Simmons studied music theory and composition at the Frost School of Music under Dr. Lansing McLoskey.
 She is known for her diverse compositional portfolio and unique compositional voice.
 She has taken inspiration from great composers such as Dmitri Shostakovich, Jake Heggie, and Edward Grieg.
 She conducted the world premiere of one of her orchestral compositions in Austria at age 15.
 As an active performer and composer, Simmons loves to collaborate on new works.
 She is passionate about bringing new music to the stage and making it more accessible.
 After all, even Mozart’s music was once “new music.”
 Most recently, Paradox Opera premiered Marissa’s newly commissioned composition, “An Open Letter to Samuel Alito: Lament of the Choiceless” as part of their production, Autonomy, in response to the overturning of Roe v.
 Wade.